 Students Can Expect

-The Housing Clinic provides students with a comprehensive learning experience focused on New York State Real Estate Procedure, particularly in eviction and housing conditions cases, and a holistic understanding of rental housing practice.
-Students will actively participate in client interviewing and counseling, negotiate with landlords and their legal representatives, and represent clients in court proceedings.
+The Housing Clinic provides students with a comprehensive learning experience focused on New York State Landlord-Tenant Law and Summary Eviction Proceedings.
+Students will actively participate in client interviewing and counseling, fact investigation, settlement negotiations with landlords and their legal representatives, and oral advocacy in court proceedings.
+Along with representing clients in eviction, housing conditions, security deposit, and other housing-related cases, clinic students engage in critical analysis of the legal architecture of eviction courts and the dynamics of the rental housing market.

 Students Learn